"Vardimon is a powerful voice in physical theatre and the daring movements she creates leave scars on the memory” THE GUARDIAN

 Born and raised on a Kibbutz in central Israel, she was a member of the Kibbutz Dance Company for five years and in 1995 was awarded the prestigious British Council ‘On the Way to London’ Choreography Award.
 This was to take her on a journey that saw her move to the UK permanently in the late nineties.
 At the same time she founded Jasmin Vardimon Company (previously Zbang) for which she has created some of her most memorable work.
 An Associate Artist at Sadler’s Wells since 2006, Jasmin has also been recognised with the positions of Associate Artist at The Place in 1998 and at Yorkshire Dance as a Partner from 1999 – 2005.

-Enjoying sell-out performances across the UK and internationally, her Company’s works include: Freedom (‘Breathtaking, mesmerizing and frequently thought provoking’ – South Wales Echo), 7734 (‘Theatrical gold.
-Piercingly powerful’ – Daily Telegraph) Yesterday (‘Beautiful.
+Enjoying sell-out performances across the UK and internationally, her company’s works include her most recent work, Medusa, a reflection on the powerful feminine symbol of Medusa, the myth and its various connotations in our contemporary life (5 stars ‘Incredibly talented company present another unforgettable, highly entertaining masterpiece’ Broadway World), the 2016 adaptation of Carlo Collodi’s classic fairy tale, Pinocchio (“Simple yet elaborate, stark but magical, Pinocchio is a pretty impressive achievement” – The Times), Freedom (‘Breathtaking, mesmerizing and frequently thought provoking’ – South Wales Echo), 7734 (‘Theatrical gold.
+Piercingly powerful’ – Daily Telegraph), Yesterday (‘Beautiful.
 A deft theatrical touch’ – The Observer), Justitia (‘Terrific – stylishly designed, vividly played’ – The Guardian), Park (‘Extraordinary… sexy and beautiful’ – New Statesman), Lullaby (‘Dangerous and beautiful impassioned and remarkable’ – Daily Mail).
 In 2015 Jasmin Vardimon Company collaborated with The Turner Contemporary in Margate, Ron Arad and artist Guy Bar-Amotz on the critically acclaimed immersive performance Maze (”A sense of magic“ – The Guardian).
-Jasmin’s most recent work is an adaptation of Carlo Collodi’s classic fairy tale, Pinocchio (“Simple yet elaborate, stark but magical, Pinocchio is a pretty impressive achievement” – The Times).

-Jasmin has also been commissioned to choreograph for the Royal Opera House (Tannhäuser, 2010 & 2016), Lyric Opera of Chicago (Tannhäuser, 2015) and for ROH2′s OperaShots season with composer Graham Fitkin at the Linbury Studio (Home, 2012).
-Other commissions include creations for Bitef Theatre Belgrade, Hellenic Dance Athens, CandoCo, WID, Bare Bones, Transitions and curating the Dance Ballads Festival at the Ovalhouse.
+In 2018 Jasmin received widespread praise for her choreography on the video for Paloma Faith’s single Loyal.
+In 2019 her choreography was nominated for Best Choreography at the UK Music Video Awards.
+Other commissions include choreography for the Royal Opera House (Tannhäuser, 2010 & 2016), Lyric Opera of Chicago (Tannhäuser, 2015) and for ROH2′s OperaShots season with composer Graham Fitkin at the Linbury Studio (Home, 2012).
+Jasmin has also received commissions with Bitef Theatre Belgrade, Hellenic Dance Athens, CandoCo, WID, Bare Bones, Transitions and curating the Dance Ballads Festival at the Ovalhouse.

 In 2013, Jasmin took on the role of Guest Artistic Director for the first year of the newly formed National Youth Dance Company (NYDC), whom she continues to support through her company educational programmes and bespoke opportunities for both current NYDC dancers and its alumni.